 Treating constipation with olive oil

-The fats in olive oil can help make the insides of the bowel smoother, making stools easier to pass.
+The fats in olive oil can help smooth the insides of the bowel, making it easier for stools to pass.
 It can also help the stool hold in more water, keeping it softer.

 One tablespoon of olive oil, taken on an empty stomach in the morning, may relieve constipation for many healthy adults.

-Olive oil is not recommended for babies and children with constipation.
-The American Academy of Pediatrics recommend a small amount of apple or pear juice, Karo syrup, or pureed prunes for infants.
+Instead, the American Academy of Pediatrics (AAP) recommend a small amount of apple or pear juice, Karo syrup, or pureed prunes for infants.

 Other health benefits of olive oil

-It is a staple in the Mediterranean diet, which is linked to a lower risk of certain diseases and longer life.
+It is a staple in the Mediterranean diet, and this diet is linked to a lower risk of certain diseases and longer life.